locaal-ai/obs-detect/docs/train_model.md

-# How to train your custom model for OBS Detect plugin
+# How to train and use a custom model with OBS Detect plugin

 OBS Detect is based on the [EdgeYOLO](https://github.com/LSH9832/edgeyolo) work.
 They provide a model training script that works with just setting some parameters.

+If you already have a trained EdgeYOLO model in `.onnx` format, skip to the [last step](#step-6-use-the-model-with-obs-detect).

 You need to get a dataset first.
 The supported dataset formats are mentiond in the [EdgeYOLO](https://github.com/LSH9832/edgeyolo?tab=readme-ov-file#train) readme: COCO, VOC, YOLO, and DOTA.